-4.8.2 The passage should be kept in all directions.
+4.7.7 In particular, the exterior clearance ratio of the 1 st floor must keep the maximum.
+That is to say, there are no walls, exterior bracings and columns etc., which reduce the exterior clearance, on the 1 st floor.
+4.8 Interior clearance 4.8.1 In order to keep passages inside a floor, any vertical cross section of a floor must not be fully blockaded.
+A fully blockaded vertical cross section is the width of the vertical cross section all occupied by the projection of materials/members.
+The width of the passage is the so-called interior clearance.
+Figure 10 Figure 11 4.8.2 The passage should be kept in all directions.
 That is to say, the vertical cross sections in all directions are not fully blockaded.
-For example, the projection of Figure 11 is shown as Figure 12.
+For example, the projection of Figure 10 is shown as Figure 1.
 The dashed lines shown in Figure 12 are the passages.
-4.8.3 When the distance between the end of a vertical member/material and the floor edge is less than 2.5 cm, this member/material is considered as an exterior bracing (Figure 13).
+4.8.3 When the distance between the end of a vertical member/material and the floor edge is less than 2.5 cm, this member/material is considered as an exterior bracing (Figure 12).
 An exterior bracing affects only the computation of the exterior clearance rather than the interior clearance.
+Figure 12.
+An exterior bracing.
 4.8.4 The interior clearance in any direction must be not less than 5 cm.
 4.8.5 It should be noted that the interior bracings cannot touch with the mass blocks.
-The detail explanation of this item is stated in the section 5.4.
-Image: The detail explanation of the state of the section for the section
+The detail explanation of this item is stated in the section 5.
+4.8.6 In particular, there are no walls, columns and bracings, etc., which reduce the interior space, inside the 1 st floor.
+That is to say, the inside of the 1 st floor should keep the maximum.